 In a perfect world, you’d highlight mutual connections to catapult your credibility, but simple tactics like using the prospect’s name, company name, or personal details can go a long way toward building rapport.
 Flattery, sharing useful relevant content, and connecting people are also ways to level up the impact of your email.

 Getting your email opened is half the battle.
 The other half is keeping the prospect’s interest long enough to provide value and show you’re worth their time.
-Here’s a breakdown of what your email should include to earn a response:
+Here’s a breakdown of what your email should include earning a response:

-End strong with a low-friction ask and make it easy for them to respond.
-Either tell them exactly what you want them to do, or set up the email in a way that gains their permission to continue the conversation.
+End strong with low-friction asks and make it easy for them to respond.
+Either tell them exactly what you want them to do or set up the email in a way that gains their permission to continue the conversation.
 Whatever you do, don’t jump the gun asking for a 15-minute meeting on the first email.
 Getting a response is step one.
 Then a phone call might be the next logical step.

 People will inevitably be curious about who you are, so be sure to link to relevant content.
 It’s all about building credibility and establishing trust, so links to your website, talks you’ve given, recent articles or awards, and active social media profiles go a long way.

-The best time to send email is whenever there is less competition.
-The best day to send email is Tuesday, and the best time to send an email is between 8am-10am, and 3pm-4pm.
+The best time to send an email is whenever there is less competition.
+The best day to send an email is Tuesday, and the best time to send an email is between 8 am-10 am and 3 pm-4 pm.